Upper Limbs

 Safety distances agsinst reaching danger points with the upper limbs

-1. If the length of a slit-shaped opening is ≤ 65 mm, the thumb acts as a limit and the safety distance can be reduced to 200 mm.
+1. If the length of a slit-shaped opening is ≤ 65 mm, the thumb serves as a limitation, and the safety distance can be reduced to 200 mm.

-2. The dimensions of the openings e correspond to the side of a square opening, the diameter of a circular opening and the smallest dimension of a slot-shaped opening.
+2. The dimensions of the openings e correspond to the side of a square opening, the diameter of a circular opening, and the smallest dimension of a slit-shaped opening.

-• For openings > 120 mm, the safety distances must be applied when reaching over protective structures.
+• For openings > 120 mm, safety distances must be applied when crossing over protective constructions.

-• The thicker lines in the table delineate the part of the body that is constrained by the size of the opening.
+• The stronger lines in the table define the body part limited by the size of the opening

-• All protective devices must be equipped and arranged in such a way that there is no change in the safety distances.
-The dimensions given have been determined on the assumption that no aids such as boxes, chairs or ladders are used to reach the hazardous point.
+• All protective devices must be equipped and arranged in a way that prevents any change in the safety distances.
+The specified dimensions have been determined under the assumption that no aids such as boxes, chairs, or ladders are used to reach the hazard area.

-• A risk assessment in accordance with DIN EN ISO 12100 must be carried out to determine the necessary safety distances.
+• A risk assessment according to DIN EN ISO 12100 must be conducted to determine the necessary safety distances.

-• If the table values for a, b or c are between two values, the values giving the higher safety level shall be applied.
+• If the table values for a, b, or c fall between two values, the values providing the higher safety level must be applied.

 passing around with limitation of movements